google/codeworld/web/help/GuideUnit3.md

 The `&` operator is used to combine pictures.
 But what if you have two animations and want to show them at the same time?
 You can't use `&` to combine the two animations.
-But you can use `&` to combine two *pictures*, where those pictures are just one frame of the animation.

 So this won't work:

     program = animationOf(a & b)
     a(t)    = rotated(solidRectangle(1, 1), 45 * t)
     b(t)    = circle(t)

-But this will work:
+The problem is that `a` and `b` are animations rather than pictures, so they can't be combined using `&`.
+If you try, you'll see an error message complaining that the types don't match.
+The `&` needs pictures to combine, but you've given it animations (which are functions), instead.

+But you can use `&` to combine two *pictures*, in the pattern that describes one frame of the animation.
+This will work:

     program = animationOf(c)
     c(t)    = a(t) & b(t)
     a(t)    = rotated(solidRectangle(1, 1), 45 * t)
     b(t)    = circle(t)

-The first example doesn't work because `a` and `b` are animations rather than pictures, so they can't be combined using `&`.
-But in the second example, we've instead defined a new animation, `c`, and said that each frame of `c` is obtained by combining the frames from `a` and `b` at that time.
+We've instead defined a new animation, `c`, and established the pattern that each frame of `c` is obtained by combining the frames from `a` and `b` at that moment in time.

 Patterns of change
 ------------------